 (i) the disclosure of information by a person who believes on reasonable grounds that it is necessary to do so in order to protect the health or safety of any person or to prevent or minimise damage to any property.

+[Section 137 amended by No. 49 of 2010 s.
+85.]

 Division 4 — Reports about child

 138. Term used: report